-Combining sport sedan-like power and handling with the cargo versatility, high seating position and all-wheel-drive capability of an SUV, the premium-badged 2009 Acura RDX boasts a full arsenal of appeal.
-Upon its introduction for the 2007 model year the RDX's only true competitor was the BMW X3, a vehicle that essentially had the compact premium SUV segment all to itself since its introduction for the 2004 model year.
-With new and upcoming entries, such as the Audi Q5, Infiniti EX and Mercedes GLK, the RDX is now one of many luxury-minded compact SUVs on the market, and Acura is hoping that its combination of practicality and sportiness will lure buyers in and keep them interested.
+Combining sport sedan-like power and handling with the cargo versatility, high seating position and all-wheel-drive capability of an SUV, the premium-badged 2010 Acura RDX boasts a full arsenal of appeal.
+Upon its introduction in 2007, the RDX's only true competitor was the BMW X3, a vehicle that essentially had the compact premium SUV segment all to itself since its introduction for the 2004 model year.
+With newer entries like the Audi Q5, Infiniti EX and Mercedes GLK, the RDX is now one of many luxury-minded compact SUVs on the market, and Acura is hoping that its combination of practicality and sportiness will lure buyers in and keep them interested.

-If you're looking for small, high-performance luxury SUV that also has an outstanding reputation for service, reliability and resale, the RDX make the perfect choice.
+If you're looking for small, high-performance luxury SUV that also has an outstanding reputation for service, reliability and resale, the 2010 Acura RDX makes the perfect choice.

-Driving Impressions With its turbocharged engine, Super Handling All-Wheel-Drive system and fully-independent sport-tuned suspension, the 2009 Acura RDX indeed delivers acceleration and handling levels in line with some sport sedans.
-Responsive and...eager around town, the RDX will even handle curvy roads with deftness and confidence – although it doesn't provide quite the same feel of integration between driver, machine and road as does the BMW X3.
+Driving Impressions With its turbocharged engine, available Super Handling All-Wheel-Drive system and fully-independent sport-tuned suspension, the 2010 Acura RDX indeed delivers acceleration and handling levels in line with some sport sedans.
+Responsive...and eager around town, the RDX will even handle curvy roads with deftness and confidence – although it doesn't provide quite the same feel of integration between driver, machine and road as does the BMW X3.
 Like a sport sedan, highway ride is taut but comfortable.
 All-in-all, we enjoyed every mile spent behind the wheel of the RDX.

 DVD-Audio Sound System

 In addition to compatibility with "just about every type of current audio format," according to Acura, the RDX's optional DVD-Audio system delivers impressive Surround Sound.